Luke Bryan: Crash My Playa

 Crash My Playa is a 4-night all-inclusive concert vacation hosted by Luke Bryan in Cancun, Mexico.
 Past performers include Blake Shelton, Jason Aldean, Florida Georgia Line, Dierks Bentley, Chris Stapleton, Little Big Town, Sam Hunt, Dustin Lynch, Luke Combs, and Thomas Rhett.

 Luke's 32 Bridge Food + Drink

 Luke's 32 Bridge Food + Drink is located in the heart of Broadway Street in Nashville, Tennessee.
-The 30,000 square feet multi-level entertainment facility features 6 levels, 8 bars, 3 stages with live music and two restaurants.
+The 30,000 square feet multi-level entertainment facility features 6 levels, 8 bars, 3 stages with live music, and two restaurants.
+The bar has achieved notable popularity, with multiple references in popular culture, including being mentioned in the song "32 Bridge" by Country music singer Ian Humphreys-Graham, which was reportedly written on the back of a napkin at the establishment.

 32 Bridge Entertainment

 Luke Bryan started his own record label, 32 Bridge Entertainment, under the Universal Music Group Nashville umbrella.
 In 2018, Jon Langston became the first artist signed to the new label.

 Artistry

 Vocals

 Bryan possesses a high baritone vocal range of two octaves from A2 to A4.
 Commenting on his vocal performance in "Tailgates and Tanlines," Slant magazine's Jonathan Keefer described Bryan's voice as "a pleasant, if slightly nasal, baritone".